 4. Keep your roadmap’s contents brief, high-level, and jargon-free.

 A roadmap is a strategic blueprint that represents the high-level plans and goals for an initiative.
-Your product launch roadmap should not be a detailed to-do list.
-You will use other tools, such as project management apps and your product backlog, to create and track the individual tasks your team agrees on.
+For example, your product launch roadmap should not be a detailed to-do list.
+Instead, you will use other tools, such as project management apps and your product backlog, to create and track the individual tasks your team agrees on.

 You will also want to limit the amount of department-specific jargon you include on your roadmap.
 Remember, the cross-functional team driving your product launch includes marketing, sales, customer support, development, and other stakeholders.
 These departments all have a unique language.